 - The 2014 Vermont Clean Energy Industry Report

-There are many ways to build and finance a solar PV system, and navigating these options can be challenging.
-This new guide aims to help homeowners decide whether it makes sense for them to go solar, and if so, how.
-The guide, “A Vermonter’s Guide to Residential Solar,” was written by the Clean Energy States Alliance (CESA) for the CEDF & Public Service Department.
-It is divided into sections so that readers can refer to relevant information at different points in the decision making and installation process.
+- Vermonter's Guide to Residential Solar (2018) There are many ways to build and finance a solar PV system, and navigating these options can be challenging.
+This guide (revised since the original 2016 version) aims to help homeowners decide whether it makes sense for them to go solar, and if so, how.
+The guide, “A Vermonter’s Guide to Residential Solar,” was written by the Clean Energy States Alliance (CESA) for the CEDF and Vermont Department of Public Service.
+It is divided into sections so that readers can refer to relevant information at different points in the decision-making and installation process.

 ARRA Final Report

-The American Recovery and Reinvestment Act (ARRA) was signed into law by President Obama in February 2009.
-Through the U.S. Department of Energy (DOE), the Vermont Public Service Department (PSD) was allocated $31,592,500 in ARRA funds.
-The one-time federal stimulus presented substantial opportunity for the PSD to expand the scope and rate of energy efficiency improvements and renewable energy development in Vermont, an effort that will have lasting economic and environmental benefits.
+The American Recovery and Reinvestment Act of 2009 (ARRA) was signed into law by President Obama in February 2009.
+Through the U.S. Department of Energy (DOE), the Vermont Department of Public Service (PSD) was allocated $31,592,500 in ARRA funds.
+The one-time federal stimulus presented a substantial opportunity for the PSD to expand the scope and rate of energy efficiency improvements and renewable energy development in Vermont, an effort that will have lasting economic and environmental benefits.

-This report details the deployment of the $31.5 million in ARRA funds by the CEDF and Public Service Department between 2009 and 2012.
+This report details the deployment of the $31.5 million in ARRA funds by the CEDF and the Department of Public Service between 2009 and 2012.
 All of the information presented in this report is based on the estimated impacts projected by the ARRA award recipients.
-Brief case studies highlight the breadth of energy projects which have benefited from ARRA funding.
+Brief case studies highlight the breadth of energy projects which have benefitted from ARRA funding.

 CEDF Project Map